the-full-stack/website/docs/course/2022/lecture-2-development-infrastructure-and-tooling/index.md

 you have to try out **data parallelism** - which lets you distribute a single batch of data across GPUs and average gradients that are computed by the model across GPUs.
-A lot of model development work is cross-GPU, so you want to make sure that GPUs have fast interconnects.
+A lot of model development work is cross-GPU, so you want to ensure that GPUs have fast interconnects.

-If you are using a server card, then expect [a linear speedup](https://lambdalabs.com/blog/best-gpu-2022-sofar/) in training time.
-If you are using a consumer card, then expect [a sublinear speedup](https://lambdalabs.com/blog/titan-v-deep-learning-benchmarks/) instead.
+If you are using a server card, expect [a linear speedup](https://lambdalabs.com/blog/best-gpu-2022-sofar/) in training time.
+If you are using a consumer card, expect [a sublinear speedup](https://lambdalabs.com/blog/titan-v-deep-learning-benchmarks/) instead.